Monte Cecilia Housing Trust

 The Trust has found that when families are supported through a housing crisis and a sustainable housing solution is established, their home environment becomes stable.
 Many succeed in developing positive connections to and relationships with local communities, for example, through local schools, churches or employment.

-Our service delivery model enables low income families with a serious housing need to have access to safe and affordable emergency housing for a period of time, usually between 3 and 24 months.
-During this period, families contribute to a savings programme, develop skills in household management and benefit from comprehensive family support services.
+Our service delivery model enables low income families with a serious housing need to have access to safe and affordable emergency housing for a period of 12 weeks.
+During this period, families contribute to a savings programme, attend a financial capability course, develop skills in household management and benefit from comprehensive family support services.
 Families stabilise their living situation, overcome their immediate challenges and can make plans for their future.

 The supportive housing programme assists families to transition towards an independent housing solution, usually either a state house or private sector rental.
 By the time families have completed the programme they have enough savings to cover the expenses entailed in moving into another home, such as the bond and rent in advance.
 Families have also developed other essential resources required for independent family living such as family vision, savings discipline, and job prospects and so on.